-Marsa Abu Dabbab Marsa Alam, Egypt information, tours, booking
+Marsa Abu Dabbab Marsa Alam, Egypt tours, booking, prices

-Marsa Abu Dabbab is a semi circular bay.
+Marsa Abu Dabbab Egypt is a semi circular bay.
 In fact, the bay is part of the main coastline north of Marsa Alam.
-Marsa Abu Dabbab used as an overnight stop by most of the live aboard.
+The diving site used as an overnight stop by most of the live aboard.
 Moreover, the site is a sandy slope with sea grass patches.
 Furthermore, Marsa Abu Dabba has no coral reef and visibility is as little as 5 meter in the shallows.
 Yet, the site houses resident Dugong and large green sea turtles that munch on the sea grass.
-Furthermore, Marsa Abu Dabbab has a good chance of guitar sharks.
+Furthermore, the site has a good chance of guitar sharks.
 In fact, the guitar sharks prefer the shallow sea grass area.
 This dive often done as the final dive on a south safari.

-Moreover, there is little point venturing deeper than 15 meter.
+Moreover, Marsa Abu Dabbab Egypt features a little point venturing deeper than 15 meter.
 In fact, it allows divers to spend plenty of time in the shallow water.
 A good dive plan is to start at the south entrance to the bay.
 And then, get all the divers in the group to form a line.
 Placing the deepest diver in around 15 meter and spacing divers 3 or 4 meters apart will mean something.
 So, a group of 6 to 8 divers those in the shallows will be in just 3 meters of water.
 Once in position the line simple moves around the perimeter of the bay area in a sweeping formation.

 Those who are in the deeper water, should remember to swim slowly.
 In fact, it is because the line moves like the hand on a clock.
 So, those who are in the shallows have further to swim.
 Once divers spot something, the others can signal down the line.
 The visibility is usually poor at Marsa Abu Dabbab.
 In fact, it is due to the sand picked up by any swell.
 Keep an eye out for silver jacks (either lone or in pairs) close to the sea grass.
 These scavengers have a tendency to follow and pester guitar sharks.
 In fact, they scavenge the food from them.
 So, if you spot the silver jacks, it’s usually a good sign that there is a guitar shark below them.